elastic/support-diagnostics/README.md

  #### Diagnostic Types

- Elasticseach and Logstash each have three distinct execution modes available when running the diagnostic.
+ Elasticseach, Kibana and Logstash each have three distinct execution modes available when running the diagnostic.

  <table>
  <thead>